-The Council of Laboratory Professionals of the ASCP is the voice of the Society’s laboratory members.
+The ASCP Council of Laboratory Professionals is the voice of the Society’s laboratory members.
 The Council provides advice and recommendations to the ASCP Board of Directors through the Commission on Membership on ways in which the Society may best meet the professional and educational needs of the Members.
-The council has twelve members.
-Eight of the members serve as Regional Representatives and work with a network of volunteers, Local Representatives, in their respective region.
+ASCP Council of Laboratory Professionals, 2016-2017

 New!
 ASCP is Looking for Russian-Speaking Consultants